 It took me sometime to fully come up with this concept of the “Bridge Quarterback.”
 An important step in building a Super Bowl team.
 This quarterback won’t get any of the love or credit for being the piece that the team was molded around, but he will be an intricate part to the success of the future QB and the Super Bowl team to come.

 I believe that in order for a NFL franchise that has not won in a long time to put themselves into a position to win again and potentially a Super Bowl, they will need to find themselves a “Bridge Quarterback.”
-The term Bridge Quarterback or QB means – A quarterback that a NFL Franchise builds a team around or gathers pieces that will help the team succeed long-term.
-This player is typically a solid NFL veteran that has developed traits that the team wants in a QB, but is not the guy to get the team over the hump to a Super Bowl.
+The term Bridge Quarterback or QB means – A quarterback that an NFL Franchise builds a team around or gathers pieces that will help the team succeed long-term.
+This player is typically a solid NFL veteran that has developed traits that the team wants in a QB but is not the guy to get the team over the hump to a Super Bowl.
 He is the place holder for the future franchise quarterback.

 Alex Smith was a “Bridge QB” for the 49ers.
 He got the Niners to the NFC Championship, but Colin Kaepernick was the guy to get them to the Super Bowl.
 The team was built to win just not with Alex Smith.
-Did the 49ers win the Super Bowl…..No!
+Did the 49ers win the Super Bowl….No!
 But in a short amount of time, the 49ers had played in one and almost won that game.

-The next franchise that had used the concept but rushed the process was the Jacksonville Jaguars.
+The next franchise to use the concept but rushed the process was the Jacksonville Jaguars.
 Yea, I said the damn Jaguars.
 The team had built a fierce defense with a lot of young talent, as well as some amazing offensive weapons to go along with it.

-Now, the Kansas City Chiefs are the most recent to use the “Bridge QB” to set themselves up for a Super Bowl run.
+Now, the Kansas City Chiefs are the most recent franchise to use the “Bridge QB” to set themselves up for a Super Bowl run.
 The Chiefs used Alex Smith as their mold to build around.
-Once the base of the team was set, which is a solid defense with a young receiving core, the Chiefs drafted Patrick Mahomes out of Texas Tech.
+Once the base of the team was set, typically this means a solid defense and offensive line with young offensive weapons, the Chiefs drafted Patrick Mahomes out of Texas Tech.

 (Feature Photo Credit : USA Today)